 Food is always a significant need for families in our program and is our top gift recommendation.
 If you choose to order Food for a Month, please do not order any additional food items.
 Food can spoil before the family has time to eat it all!
 You can, however, order any combination of the other food items listed.
-Please note that you may only order Food for a Month twice per year.
+Please note that outside of the pandemic period, you may only order Food for a Month twice per year.
 For more gift ideas, visit www.africanewlife.org/giftideas.

 Gifts will be given to your sponsored student within approximately a month of the date you place your order.
-Please note that this process is often longer for students in Senior 1 through Senior 6, since many secondary students attend boarding schools.
-If you prefer to process a gift order over the phone, please call 866.979.0393 for assistance.
+Gifts for boarding school students may take longer to deliver since these students receive gifts when they are home on school breaks.
+If you prefer to process a gift order over the phone, please call 503.906.1590 for assistance.

-\Some items are not available depending on where a student lives or may have annual quantity restrictions in order to protect sponsored students and their families from becoming dependent on their sponsors.
+Some items are not available depending on where a student lives or may have annual quantity restrictions in order to protect sponsored students and their families from becoming dependent on their sponsors.